 The genetic code in DNA (deoxyribonucleic acid) provides the instructions for building proteins.
 In the 1960s, Marshal Nirenberg at the National Institutes of Health (NIH) deduced how DNA is mapped into proteins.
 DNA consists of long molecular sequences containing four nucleotide bases: Adenine (A), Cytosine (C), Guanine (G), and Thymine (T).
 Each combination of three bases, a DNA codon, corresponds to one specific amino acid.
 Since there are 64 different 3-base combinations and only 20 amino acids, some combinations do not have unique mappings.
 The genetic code applies to the vast majority of genes in animals, plants, and microorganisms.
 The same codons correspond to the same amino acids and to the same START and STOP signals, but in some rare cases one or two of the three STOP codons are assigned to an amino acid instead.

+The chromosomes in the nucleus of cells consist of long chains of DNA that encode genetic information.
+A sequence of DNA that corresponds to an inheritable trait is called a gene.
 DNA forms a double helix in which the nucleotide bases are attached to deoxyribose units linked through phosphate groups.
 The bases in the center of the DNA helix always occur in complementary matched pairs, with cytosine linking to guanine and thymine linking to adenine through hydrogen bonding (shown as dotted lines).
 James Watson and Francis Crick described the structure of DNA in 1953, and received the Nobel Prize in 1962 for this work.

 The nucleotide bases in the center of the DNA helix are flanked by deoxyribose units linked by phosphate groups.
 The figure on the right represents oxygen as red, nitrogen as blue, and phosphorus as orange.